Our Clinical Services

 TIME FOR APPOINTMENTS:

 Annual and initial appointments are comprehensive and take time.
-We have divided the process up so that our patients are in our offices for approximately 1 hour.
+We have divided the process up so that our patients are in our offices for approximately 1 to 1 1/2 hours.
 Pre and post contact is made to complete the interdisciplinary visit.
 We ask that all patients be seen for an annual team visit.

 Follow-up appointments may be accomplished in a shorter time frame